fglandry/TrajFusionNet/README.md

 This repository contains the code for the paper **TrajFusionNet: Pedestrian Crossing Intention Prediction via Fusion of Sequential and Visual Trajectory Representations**

-TrajFusionNet is a transformer-based model that combines future pedestrian trajectory and vehicle speed predictions as priors for predicting crossing intention.
+TrajFusionNet is a transformer-based model that fuses sequential and visual representations of pedestrian trajectories, both observed and predicted, and uses them as priors to predict pedestrian crossing intention.

 <img src="docs/architecture.png" alt="TrajFusionNet Architecture" width="500">